JFFPtech/JFFPtech/README.md

 - 💞️ I’m looking to collaborate on Data Science and Python projects.
 - 📫 How to reach me: email and github messages, LinkedIn coming soon.

-- At the moment working on Project HRVST, an multi-purpose scraping tool for everyday users, researches and coders!
+- At the moment working on Project HRVST, an multi-purpose data visualization tool for everyday users, students and researchers!

 [![My Skills](https://skillicons.dev/icons?i=c,html,css,py,js,mysql,postgres,vscode,discord)](https://skillicons.dev)